top of page

 Photo of progressive education leader, Daniel P. Ryan, Ed.D. with a video play icon.

-Learn about the many aspects of Progress Education from our founder, a leader in Progressive Education, Daniel P. Ryan, Ed.D.
+Learn about the many aspects of progressive education from our founder, Daniel P. Ryan, Ed.D.
 This video playlist includes talks on:

 • The Progressive Education Approach